Jennifer Melfi: Character description

 In the season 3 episode "Employee of the Month", Melfi is walking alone through the parking garage to her car when she is attacked by a man.
 He grabs her from behind and after she attempts to escape and cries out for help, proceeds to drag her to the stairway of her building, where he violently rapes her.
 He leaves her lying helpless in the stairway, crying.
 At the hospital, she is visited by her ex-husband, Richard.
 Although her rapist is arrested, he is subsequently released because the chain of custody is lost by the police.

 This infuriates Melfi, in shock that he was released.
 She comments to her psychiatrist and colleague Elliot Kupferberg, "I could have that asshole squashed like a bug," meaning that she could easily have her rapist killed by telling Tony that she was raped.
 She also inadvertently reveals to Kupferberg that the patient she is treating is Tony Soprano.
 More shock comes when Melfi is in the fast-food restaurant where the rapist works.
 She sees his smiling picture on the wall as Employee of the Month (hence the episode title).

 Melfi herself feels a crazed desire for revenge and knows that a word to Tony Soprano would obtain it, but, like her ex-husband, she will obey the social contract.
 Later, Dr. Melfi has a dream.
 She buys a soda from a vending machine; when she reaches into the machine to get it, her hand is trapped inside.
 A Rottweiler appears and terrifies her.
 Then the rapist advances toward her.
 The dog turns and mauls the rapist, who cries in agony.
 With Kupferberg, she understands the meaning: the dog is Tony Soprano taking revenge on her behalf.
+Kupferberg implores her to not seek retribution from Tony Soprano, Melfi is shown to be affected by Tony's sessions, during a dinner with her son, she throws wine on a woman smoking after politely asking for her to put out the cigarette.